inno-se/the-guide/README.md

 A system’s ability to meet its desired (or [required](#quality-requirements)) quality attributes is substantially determined by its [architecture](#architecture). [[^Bck], Sec.
 2.1, p.
 26]

+If we know that certain kinds of architectural decisions lead to certain quality attributes in a system, then we can make those decisions and rightly expect to be rewarded with the associated quality attributes. [[^Bck], Sec.
+2.3, p.
+28]

 It is possible to make quality predictions about a system based solely on an evaluation of its architecture. [[^Bck], Sec.
 2.3, p.
 28]

 ### Quality requirements

+Also known as:

+- quality attribute requirements
+- QA requirements
+- nonfunctional requirements

+Software quality requirements can be treated as constraints on functional requirements. [[^Swebok], Ch.
+12, p.
+12-2]

+The more difficult and important the quality requirement, the more likely it is to significantly affect the [architecture](#architecture), and hence to be an [ASR](#architecturally-significant-requirements-asrs). [[^BckCh19], Sec.
+3.3, p.
+277]

+Thresholds for acceptable quality [measurements](#measurement) should be set for each software quality requirement based on stakeholder needs and expectations. [[^Swebok], Sec.
+2.6, p.
+1-1]

+Quality requirements should be expressed as [QA scenarios](#quality-attribute-scenarios-qa-scenarios).

+Quality requirements should be prioritized in a [utility tree](#utility-tree).

 ### Quality models